Car-byte/Http-Server-2.0/README.md

 # Http-Server-2.0
-This is the second itteration of my http server
+This is the second itteration of my http server for windows

 This server supports way more features thatn the first one such as keep alive